gkspranger/broadcom-product-scripts/endevor/Team-Build/Python/Sample-Project-Using-pyproject.toml/README.md

   - Protection from host evolution

-  - Nothing to install on the mainframe!
+  - Nothing to install manually on the mainframe!
 Get started today!

 ### `pyproject.toml`